Krashberry/exam1/docs/pull_request_template.md

 - [ ] I have added necessary documentation (if appropriate)
 - [ ] Any dependent changes have been merged and published in downstream modules

-HEADER 2 - Further comments
+## Further comments

-ITALICS - If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...
+_If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc..._

-HEADER 2 - Screenshots if applicable
+## Screenshots if applicable

-ITALICS - Include screenshots in case of UI changes
+_Include screenshots in case of UI changes_ <br>
 \_adding change for demo